codev0/codev0/README.md

 ### Hi there 👋

-Falling in love with JS, believe in Ruby, doing fast things on Golang.
-Passionate web developer really like to bring the value.
+Falling in love with JS.
+Passionate web developer who really like to bring the value.